 Crews have since discovered there was a fire in an encampment where people experiencing homelessness were staying under a bridge.

-A body was discovered at the scene of the blaze.
+A body, identified as Elizabeth Lindsey, 28, was discovered at the scene of the blaze.

 The fire burned so hot that crews have to check the structural integrity of I-70 to make sure it's safe to drive on.